-While all document management systems digitize and organize documents, making them easy to retrieve or revise for users with permission, many other features might be built into your document management software.
+While all document management systems digitize and organize documents, making them easy to retrieve and revise for users with permission, many other features might be built into your document management software.
 Here’s a look at some of the tools and aspects you might want to consider when choosing a document management system.

 One of the most important elements of any software is usability.
 It could offer all the features in the world, but they won’t do you any good if the system isn’t user-friendly.
 Many document management systems offer free trials that allow you to test them before buying.
 If possible, allow your team to try out the software during the free trial period and offer their feedback on what they like and dislike about it.
 Since everyone has to use the system, be sure all stakeholders get the opportunity to test it out and provide insight about their experience before buying.

 Document Sharing and Collaboration

 Version control, sometimes referred to as “versioning,” is a critical feature of document management software that lets you keep track of changes to a document.
 The best document management software even maintains an archive of old versions, letting you see how documents have changed over time and revert to an old version if needed.
 This is especially important when collaborating to edit documents as human error could result in important information being altered or deleted.
 With version control, you can revert to an old version of the document and recover any lost information easily.

 Image Scanning and OCR

 An essential element of document management software is the ability for administrators to set individual user permissions.
-Permissions allow certain users to view or edit files, while others can be prevented from even seeing those documents in the system.
-Not only is this useful for efficiency purposes, it is also an important security measure.
+Permissions allow certain users to view or edit files while others can be prevented from even seeing those documents in the system.
+Not only is this useful for efficiency purposes, but it is also an important security measure.
 The best document management software allows administrators to set permissions by specific groups, as well as to change permissions on the fly if you need to make an exception while keeping the default permissions settings the same.

 Many document management systems have a dedicated mobile app.
 Others rely on web browsers or online portals.
 Make sure the mobile version of any document management software you are considering is truly mobile-friendly.
 Even if you personally don’t use it on mobile devices, it is likely other members of your team will.

 Data security is a vital part of any document management system.
 As an increasing number of businesses go digital, more customers are entrusting sensitive personal information to the companies they do business with.
-Your organization is responsible for ensuring customer data is safe and protected from a data breach.
+Your organization is responsible for ensuring sensitive information is safe and protected from a data breach.